 The Student Support and Intervention Team respects students’ privacy.
-Information contained in the reports are shared on a need-to-know basis with community members who can best assist the student of concern.
+Information contained in the reports are shared only on a need-to-know basis with community members who can best assist the student of concern.
 Generally, reports are not shared in their entirety.
 Records are maintained in a secure software system that only members of the team can access.

 Will Lafayette College contact parents of students mentioned in reports?

 Lafayette College respects the privacy and autonomy of its students.
 In most cases, parents will not be contacted.
-However, if the team determines a student is an imminent danger to themselves or others, or otherwise has significant health or safety concerns, we may contact parents or guardians as necessary.
+However, if the team determines a student is an imminent danger to themselves or others, or otherwise has significant health or safety concerns, we may contact parents or guardians.

 Can I submit multiple reports for one student?

 Yes.
-If you learn additional information that you feel may be helpful for the committee to know, please submit another report.
+If you learn additional information that you feel may be helpful for the team to know, please submit another report.

 Is there someone I can contact in person?

 Yes.
 If you’d like to report a concern for a non-life-threatening situation, you may contact the Case Manager and Care Coordinator, the Assistant Dean of Students, the Counseling or Health Centers, the chaplain, or any member of the Campus Life staff to seek assistance or let the college know that a student is in need of help.
-(Members of the community can also complete the online Student of Concern form to notify the team of a concern or student in need of assistance.)
+(Members of the community can also complete a One Pard form to notify the team of a concern or student in need of assistance.)